Goos–Hänchen effect: Description

+Research

-This effect continues to be a topic of scientific research, for example in the context of nanophotonics applications.
-A negative Goos–Hänchen shift was shown by Wild and Giles.
+This effect continues to be a topic of scientific research, for example, in the context of nanophotonics applications.
+A negative Goos–Hänchen shift was shown by Walter J. Wild and Lee Giles.
 Sensitive detection of biological molecules is achieved based on measuring the Goos–Hänchen shift, where the signal of lateral change is in a linear relation with the concentration of target molecules.
-The work by Merano et al. studied the Goos–Hänchen effect experimentally for the case of an optical beam reflecting from a metal surface (gold) at 826 nm.
-They report a substantial, negative lateral shift of the reflected beam in the plane of incidence for a p-polarization and a smaller, positive shift for the s-polarization case.
+The work by M. Merano et al. studied the Goos–Hänchen effect experimentally for the case of an optical beam reflecting from a metal surface (gold) at 826 nm.
+They report a substantial negative lateral shift of the reflected beam in the plane of incidence for a p polarization and a smaller positive shift for the s polarization case.

-Generation of giant Goos-Hänchen shift and their related applications
+Generation of giant Goos–Hänchen shift

-It is known that the value of lateral position Goos-Hänchen shift is only 5-10 μm at a Total internal reflection interface of water and air, which is very difficult to be experimentally measured.
-In order to generate a giant Goos-Hänchen shift up to 100 μm, surface plasmon resonance techniques were applied based on an interface between metal/dielectric.
+It is known that the value of lateral position Goos–Hänchen shift is only 5–10 μm at a total internal reflection interface of water and air, which is very difficult to be experimentally measured.
+In order to generate a giant Goos–Hänchen shift up to 100 μm, surface plasmon resonance techniques were applied based on an interface between metal and dielectric.
 The electrons on the metallic surface are strongly resonant with the optical waves under specific excitation condition.
-The light has been fully absorbed by the metallic nanostructures and create an extreme dark point the resonance angle.
-Thus, a giant Goos-Hänchen position shift is generated by this singular dark point at the totally internally reflected interface.
-This giant Goos-Hänchen shift has been applied not only for highly sensitive detection of biological molecules but also for the observation of Photonic Spin Hall Effect that are important in quantum information processing and communications.
+The light has been fully absorbed by the metallic nanostructures, creating an extreme dark point the resonance angle.
+Thus, a giant Goos–Hänchen position shift is generated by this singular dark point at the totally internally reflected interface.
+This giant Goos–Hänchen shift has been applied not only for highly sensitive detection of biological molecules, but also for the observation of photonic spin Hall effect, which is important in quantum information processing and communications.